 - 1. Meet with supervisor, co-supervisor and your advisor to organise your plan for completing your DPhil (i.e. applying for confirmation of status, completing experiments, writing up, the examination process, and presenting/publishing your research) - 2.
 Meet with your thesis committee - 3.
 Update/revise your TNA form and submit it alongside the confirmation of status form - 4.
-Complete your Confirmation of DPhil status towards the middle of the 3rd year and by the end of your 9th term at the latest.4 - 5.
+Complete your Confirmation of DPhil status towards the middle of the 3rd year and by the end of your 9th term at the latest. - 5.
 Complete the appropriate form for Confirmation of Status (GSO.14 MSD) - 6.
 Enrol for Medical Sciences Skills Training: - (i) Get the Grant - (ii) Writing Skills Thesis and Papers - (iii) Viva Preparation Final Viva - 7.
 Book a one-to-one careers guidance session with the Careers Service and attend the RDM Careers Day - 8.
 Continue to attend local and divisional seminars - 9.
 Attend annual review meeting with DGS / GA - 10.
 Appoint examiners by completing the GSO.3 form.
 Recommendations for examiners must go to the Graduate School Office for approval.
-You should aim to submit this at least six weeks before you intend to submit.
+You should aim to submit this at least six weeks before you intend to submit but can be submitted at the same time as your thesis.